What will be the cost of my procedure?

 Where do I go for admission?

-If your treatment is at Royal Brompton Hospital go to Level 4, Sydney Street Wing.
-Turn right out of the lift area and enter the Private Patients Admission & Reception before the Sir Reginald Wilson and Rose wards.
+If your treatment is at Royal Brompton Hospital please go to Level 4 of the Sydney Street Wing.
+Turn right when you exit the lift area and enter the Private Patients Admission & Reception located before Sir Reginald Wilson and Rose wards.